M-Laventure/Fillit/README.md

 #### Introduction

-Fillit is a project allowing you to discover and/or familiarize yourself with a recurring problem in programming: the search for an optimal solution among a very large number of possibilities, within a reasonable period of time.
+fillit is a project of 42 aiming to familiarize us with the research for the best solution to a problem (here a puzzle) in an optimal time.
 In the case of this project, it will be a question of arranging the Tetriminos between them and determining the smallest square possible to accommodate them.

-A Tetriminos is a geometrical figure formed of 4 blocks that you know thanks to the famous Tetris game.
+A Tetriminos is a geometrical figure formed of 4 blocks.

+this implementation is not the most optimal, indeed the one using bitfields is faster.

 #### Objectives

-Fillit does not consist in recoding Tetris, but remains a variant of the game in mind.
-Your program will take in parameter a file describing a list of Tetriminos which he will then have to fit together to form the smallest possible square.
-The aim is to of course to find this smallest square as quickly as possible in spite of a number of layouts that grows explosively with each additional room.
+The aim is that the program find this smallest square as quickly as possible in spite of a number of layouts that grows exponentially with each additional room.

 #### Permitted functions